-My book The Matter of the Heart will be published by The Bodley Head on June 1st 2017.
+My book The Matter of the Heart is out now, published by The Bodley Head.

 “Thomas Morris does for the history of cardiac surgery what The Right Stuff and Hidden Figures did for the space race… The book is – appropriately – pulse-thumpingly gripping and will be enjoyed by anyone who, in any sense of the phrase, has a heart.” – Mark Lawson